Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 • Consistency matters more than exact clock time.
 Taking methylene blue daily at a predictable time produces more stable results.

-• Individual response varies, so timing should reflect your goals, whether that's focus, endurance, or general support.
+• Individual response varies, so timing should reflect your goals, whether that is focus, endurance, or general support.

 Important: Methylene blue has documented interactions with serotonergic medications including SSRIs and MAOIs.
 Review the full adverse medications list before starting any methylene blue protocol.